 How do you start?

-To get this additional insulin, you may have to give yourself multiple daily injections.
-The decision to begin using insulin depends on how well your diabetes is controlled by diet and exercise, how closely you plan to monitor and control your diabetes, and how frequently you may need injections.
+For people with type 2 diabetes, the decision to begin using insulin depends on how well your diabetes is controlled by diet and exercise, how closely you plan to monitor and control your diabetes, and how frequently you may need injections.

 What is the long-term plan?